ARTICLES

 Indoor Plants

 With folding leaves, the prayer plant is a fascinating and distinctive houseplant to have at home.
 The interesting internal shapes, lines, and colors are what make the prayer plant a must-have nowadays.
-Plus, the prayer plant gets its name from a very interesting perspective.
+Plus, it gets its name from a very interesting perspective.
 Here's everything you need to know about this thrilling houseplant.

 The Prayer Plant in Detail